 - Distinctive – even if the product is similar to another, there’s always room to “be different” (or at least give the impression it is)

-If you’d like to talk to us about how we can help, or if you’d like to organise a value proposition workshop, please get in touch with Ed Hudson.
+We are a leading independent creative agency for healthcare brands, if you’d like to talk to us about how we can help, or if you’d like to organise a value proposition workshop, please get in touch with Ed Hudson.